In the Words of This Little Girl, A Warm Meal and ‘Magic Sprinkles’ Make Learning Possible

 “Whenever I feel bad and cry about not being able to afford things for Rani, she gets very angry,” Sara says.
 “She tells me that when she grows up she will take care of her father and me.
 She promises me that her father will never have to do any hard labor once she grows up.”

-Now, thanks to a new initiative with the World Food Programme (WFP), students like Rani in Dhenkanal, Odisha, are receiving school meals with an extra nutritional boost — micronutrients delivered one of two ways: As a powder mixed into curry or as fortified rice.
-The addition of these specially formulated vitamins and minerals — like iron, zinc and vitamin A — helps prevent the kind of hidden hunger that can lead to illness, infection and even blindness, especially in young children.
+These days, thanks to an initiative with the United Nations World Food Programme (WFP), students like Rani are receiving school meals with an extra nutritional boost — micronutrients delivered one of two ways: As fortified rice or as a powder mixed into curry.
+Kids call the powder “magic sprinkles.”
+And the addition of these specially formulated vitamins and minerals — like iron, zinc and vitamin A — helps prevent the kind of hidden hunger that can lead to illness, infection and even blindness, especially in young children.

 Always the first to raise her hand in class, Rani volunteers to explain to her classmates why this “new powder” is so special.